 Please don't eat or drink in the Emergency Department or before being seen by a doctor.

 It may impact on your treatment options, such as tests that need to be taken on an empty stomach or if you need an operation.

 We may not be aware of your medical background so you'll be asked many questions.
 Sometimes this needs to be done by more than one health care worker.

 To help us assess and treat you, please tell us about:

-Having family or friends with you can ease the stress so they are welcome.
-They should feel free to help with your care, however, for safety reasons only one or two visitors are allowed in emergency at a time.
+You are welcome to have a family member or friend with you in the ED for support. for safety reasons only one or two visitors are allowed in emergency at a time.
 We may need to ask them to leave during some procedures.
-We also ask that you and your family and friends respect the privacy of others.

 Enquiries are welcome and can be made by phoning the emergency department on 03 9496 5500.
 We recommend that one person is appointed as the main contact and they can relay information to family and friends.
 This helps limit the number of calls that come through so emergency staff can focus on caring for patients.